nathanlarsen1/AlgorithmforfileupdatesinPython/README.md

 </p>

 In the screenshot, you will see the SQL query I used and the output from that query.
 The query starts by selecting all columns from the employees table.
 Then it uses the WHERE clause with an NOT operator to filter the results to output all of the employees not in the IT department.</br></br>

-<h2>Retrieve All Employees Not in IT</h2>

-My team needed to make one more update to employee machines.
-The employees who were in the Information Technology department already had this update, but employees in all other departments needed it.
-I used filters in SQL to create a query which identified all employees not in the IT department.<br/><br/>

 <p align="center">
 <img src="https://i.imgur.com/VPiPHkO.png" height="80%" width="80%" alt="Retrieve All Employees Not in IT"/>